Data Centers in Caen

 Natural Disaster Risk

 The Caen market maintains a Low (2.7/10) risk profile as of September 2025.
-The overall hazard level is managed by modern building standards and municipal planning.
-While the aggregate score is low, specific environmental factors require attention.
+The overall hazard level is managed by modern building standards and municipal planning, though specific water-related factors require attention.

-- River Flood (7.5): This is the primary concern for the area, requiring site-specific mitigation and elevated infrastructure as of September 2025.
+- River Flood (7.5): This is the primary concern for the area, requiring site-specific mitigation as of September 2025.

 - Coastal Flood (7.4): As a port-adjacent city, regional coastal surges represent a significant indirect risk factor as of September 2025.